JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 At this point, the generated <path>private.pem</path> content should be provided to the [`signPlugin.privateKey`](tools_gradle_intellij_plugin.md#tasks-signplugin-privatekey) property.
 Provided password should be specified as the [`signPlugin.password`](tools_gradle_intellij_plugin.md#tasks-signplugin-password) property in the [`signPlugin`](tools_gradle_intellij_plugin.md#tasks-signplugin) configuration.

-As a next step, we'll generate a <path>chain.crt</path> certificate chain with:
+As a next step, we will generate a <path>chain.crt</path> certificate chain with:

 ```bash
 openssl req\